 HAYASHIJust taking the simple example of delivering goods, many detailed conditions emerge such as, "We must deliver to this client between 9:00 AM and 12:00 PM," or, "It is best not to pass through this intersection as it is often congested."
 There is a need to consider whether or not it is possible to map these complex problems in the form of Ising models in the first place.
 As a result of this thought process, we have unfortunately concluded that some problems are not fit to be addressed by CMOS annealing machines.

-HAYASHIThrough cooperation with our clients.
-Through conversations with clients that take interest in our products at exhibitions, etc., we explore what kinds of problems a CMOS annealing machine might be able to solve.
-I think that developing these ideas and actually announcing, "We are able to solve these types of issues," will allow us to take our machine to the next level.
+HAYASHIThrough co-creation with customers and partners.
+The conversation may begin for example with a show of interest at an exhibition, etc., which leads to a discussion on what kind of problems a CMOS annealing machine might be able to solve.
+By exploring these ideas further, and then actually announcing, "We are able to solve these types of issues," allows us to take our machine to the next level.

 OKUYAMAWe've also engaged in cooperation with Hokkaido University with the hope that these young, bright students will provide us new knowledge.
 Just as we engage in developing a wide range of things ranging from hardware to algorithms, Hokkaido University also explores the possibilities of CMOS annealing machines from various angles.

 HAYASHIHokkaido University and Hitachi also jointly hosted a programming contest.
 Posting the question online, we encouraged a wide variety of people to participate.
 This contest was aimed at an algorithm for imbedding the Ising model efficiently into the hardware, one of the software technologies we just talked about.
 The purpose of the contest was to improve the algorithm used in this process.